|

 a peace everlasting but its harder now

-to do the casting for anyone that's
+to do the casting

 able to forget being broken hearted.